FAFSA Arrives on October 1stSubmitted by Financial Planning Solutions, LLC on September 26th, 2019

 You can complete the FAFSA by going to www.FAFSA.ed.gov.
-You’ll need your 2017 tax return and additional financial information.
-If you want to get a head start this week, download last year’s form and use it as a guide to gather and organize your financial information.
+You’ll need your 2018 tax return and additional financial information.
+If you want to get a head start this weekend, download last year’s form and use it as a guide to gather and organize your financial information.
 When the new form is available on October 1st we recommend completing it online.
 You’ll need to set up an i.d. for both student and parent so that you can electronically sign the form.

 The FAFSA gets all the attention but the CSS Profile form is the other financial form that is used by many private colleges and universities - https://cssprofile.collegeboard.org/ This form is also available online on October 1st.
 You’ll need to look at the schools that you are applying to see which form (or both) is required by the college.